How to start a business in Dubai: A step-by-step guide

 Step 4: Select a trade name

 Choose a unique trade name that complies with Dubai’s naming conventions.
-Ensure the name reflects the nature of your business and avoids prohibited terms or references.
-The name must also be approved by the Department of Economic Development (DED).
+Ensure that the name reflects the nature of your business and avoids prohibited terms or references.
+The name must also be approved by the Department of Economic Development (DED) in the UAE.

 Step 5: Obtain initial approval

-Secure initial approval from the relevant authority, such as the DED, indicating no objection to your proposed business activity.
-This is a prerequisite to proceed further with the registration process.
+Secure the initial approval from the relevant authority, such as the DED, and make sure there is no objection to your proposed business activity.
+This is a prerequisite to proceed with the registration process.

-Lease physical office space as required by your business’s jurisdiction.
-For Mainland businesses, this is mandatory.
-You will also need to register the tenancy contract, known as ‘Ejari,’ with the Dubai Land Department.
+Lease physical office space as required by your chosen business jurisdiction.
+For mainland businesses this is mandatory.
+You will also need to register the tenancy contract, known as Ejari, with the Dubai Land Department.

 Step 8: Apply for a business license